jokeppel/artificial_conscience_mobileHCI22SDC/README.md

 To demonstrate our concept, we produced and uploaded a video on YouTube: https://youtu.be/jAtU6x7G4BE

 ### File descriptions
-- The file `mobilehci22-master.zip` includes the Android software files based on the SDK by Huawei.
-This project kann be opened in Android Studio.
 - The file `python_huawei_eyewear_ML.ipynb` includes the python code for Shallow Classification and Deep Learning in a Jupyter Notebook file.
 - `app-debug.apk` is a precompiled Android file, which can be used to install the software on your personal mobile phone.
 - `example_overall_export.csv` is an example file to demonstrate the resulting file when selecting the option to export all sensor data to a .csv file.